 Do I have to go on direct debit?

-The Vodafone payment policy requires that all new customers set up direct debit on their account.
-Direct debit is the easiest way to pay your bill and also helps ensure that your account is paid by the due date.
-Having your account paid on time ensures you won’t receive any collections activity or disruption to your service.
+All new customers are required to set up direct debit on their account.
+It's the easiest way to pay your bill and helps make sure your account is paid by the due date so there's no collections activity or disruption to your service.

 If I go on direct debit, do I have to continue to pay that way?

-No. You are more than welcome to pay via any of our payment methods including BPAY, Australia Post, credit card online or over the phone, or by cheque.
+Not at all, you're free to change to paying by any of our other payment methods including BPAY, Australia Post, credit card online or over the phone, or by cheque.

 My bank account or credit details have changed.
 How do I update them?

-Just follow the step-by-step guide above to update them through My Vodafone.
+Follow the steps above to update your details through My Vodafone.